SumoSumir/quartz/content/notes/security/Content-Security-Policy.md

 ```
 in your server {} block of the /etc/nginx/sites-enabled/example.conf file.
 Here the always; option specifies to send the CSP no matter the response code. <br><br>

+Use tools such as [SeeSPee](https://github.com/papandreou/seespee) to create a Content-Security-Policy for a website based on the statically detectable relations. *Note you will still have to validate it yourself*
+<br><br>

 <section id="tldr"></section>

-> [!tldr] TLDR;
+> [!quote] TLDR;
 >
 > Content Security Policy (CSP) provides mechanisms to websites to restrict content that browsers will be allowed to load e.g. inline scripts, remote javascript files.
 CSP can be set either in the response header or in the html’s meta tag, the prior being given a higher priority. <br>
 > Recommendation:
 >1.
-Be cautious of using * in CSP urls, if a direct url can be used, it would be best.
+Be cautious of 3rd party urls & using '*' in even in trusted urls, if a direct url can be used, it would be best.
 >2.
 Do not use 'unsafe-eval'/'unsafe-inline'/'unsafe-hashes' instead use a [nonce or a hash value](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html#hashes).
 >3. default-src directive defines the default policy for fetching resources hence make sure it is the most secure.
+>4.
+Use other source directives if you wish to make an exception for a specific one but no weaken the security of the others/default
+>5.
+Avoid using the 'data' scheme as it can be used as a vector for xss.

 ## References: